When Does Car Insurance Cover Theft?

 Review Your Payout

 Your insurer sends a check for the car's market value minus your deductible.
-If you think the market value is too low, negotiate.
-Find listings for cars similar to yours and send them to your insurer to show that your car was worth more than they calculated.
+If the valuation seems low, negotiate.
+Find listings for comparable vehicles and send them to your insurer to support a higher valuation.

 car icon